 The other thing I didn’t know to do — but I should have — is to snip the plants stems, especially those with red leaves, back mercilessly, say four inches, in the middle of spring (early May in most temperate locations).
 Most poinsettia growers recommend trimming the stems back again another inch in late July.
 Makes sense; something like deadheading flowers in your garden to keep them blooming.

 The University of Illinois Extension has a wonderful poinsettia site that discusses its history as well as its care.
 Here are suggestions for buying a healthy poinsettia.
 Other worthy websites are here and here.
-And here’s one with helpful pictures and a timeline… what your plant should look like through the year!
 Last question: are poinsettia poisonous?
 Apparently not, despite the popular misconception that they are.

 Eric Vinje founded Planet Natural with his father Wayne in 1991, originally running it as a grasshopper bait mail-order business out of a garage.

 Eric is now retired, but is still a renowned gardener known for his expertise in composting, organic gardening and pest control, utilizing pesticide-free options, such as beneficial insects.

 Eric believes when you do something good for the environment, the effects will benefit generations to come.